 If these indicators are adverse, then the business environment will be adverse to development.

-12. Foreign Capital and Debt
+16. Foreign Capital and Debt

-If foreign capital is available, not only the availability of consumer and capital goods increase, but it is also helpful in creating efficient human resources for development.
+If foreign capital is available, not only does the availability of consumer and capital goods increase, but it is also helpful in creating efficient human resources for development.

-13. Infrastructural Facilities
+17. Infrastructural Facilities

-Business environment is directly affected by infrastructural facilities and composition.
+The business environment is directly affected by infrastructural facilities and composition.

 The countries, where the infrastructural facilities are sound, economic development will be rapid and strong in those countries.